Young Pappy: Musical style and artistry

 Pitchfork characterized Young Pappy as "drill's underdog", noting his atypical North Side origins and describing his "demon-voiced" delivery as a development within the subgenre; the outlet identified "Killa" as his essential track and noted that Tay-K referenced him on "The Race".
 The Chicago Reader included 2 Cups: Part 2 of Everything among the best Chicago albums of the 2010s, arguing that he expanded drill's geography to the North Side and used "graphic accounts of aggression and passion" to build a consistent aesthetic.
 Commentators have cited his intensity and breathless flow as touchstones for later artists.

 Thomas's lyrics and explicit taunts were frequently cited as catalysts in neighborhood conflicts.
 Former Rogers Park Police Cmdr.
 Thomas Waldera described such videos as "technological kerosene" that could fuel violence, while members of Thomas's family countered that the "Young Pappy" persona functioned as a protective performance aligned with early gangsta rap marketing rather than a literal reflection of his identity.
 In prepared remarks about Chicago violence, the U.S. Attorney for the Northern District of Illinois used Thomas's case to illustrate how online taunts escalated offline shootings.

 Death

-In the early morning of May 29, 2015, Thomas was walking in the 4800 block of North Kenmore Avenue in Uptown when a gunman approached from behind and opened fire.
+In the early morning of May 29, 2015 at 1:30 a.m, Thomas was walking on the 4800 block of North Kenmore Avenue in Uptown, when two gunman snuck up from behind and opened fire.
 Witnesses reported a thin man in a gray hoodie fleeing in a waiting black car.
-Thomas was struck twice in the back and taken to Advocate Illinois Masonic Medical Center, where he was pronounced dead at 2:04 a.m.; the Tribune reported 3:01 a.m.
-No arrests were announced in contemporaneous reporting.
+Thomas was struck twice in the back and was taken to Advocate Illinois Masonic Medical Center, where he was pronounced dead at 2:04 a.m.